Image

 • Display a legible printed Winter Parking Permit on the dashboard of the vehicle(s) you will be using.

-• Check which areas are open today on the Rogers Pass Backcountry Access interactive map.
+• Check which areas are open daily on the Rogers Pass Backcountry Access interactive map.

 • Get a national park pass for every member of your group.
-Available by phone at 250-837-7500, or at the Rogers Pass Discovery Centre.
+Available at the Rogers Pass Discovery Centre.

 • Understand the risks of backcountry recreation, how to travel in avalanche terrain, and how to practice self-rescue techniques.